MARTIAL ARTS, ETC.

 Consider a pianistic example.
 A concert pianist can strike the keys from a position well above the keys in a very relaxed manner such that the fingers are quite relaxed before impact but will lock instantaneously on contacting the resistance from the key action.
 As the quantum field's information senses the resistance causing collapse at the joints it compensates--as per what is intended.

 This quantum-field information operates more for high-speed movements.
 It does not particularly appear to aid strength significantly in slow movements such as pressing a barbell.
 More specific research would be required on this but we must admit that generally an athletic person, regarding speed ability in, say, many activities--the 'natural'--is usually stronger, as well as faster, than average in the slow, forceful movements.
 This possibly indicates that this person with obviously good development of the quantum computer system since he or she is fast and well coordinated is also stronger owing to higher-information density.
+Dynamic strength is greater but not necessarily static strength (what we normally refer to as being 'strong').

 At least we see that the quantum-field system essentially gives greater power, which is velocity times strength, in addition to skill.
 We are not saying there will be no muscular tension contributing to locking the joints.
 The two systems, muscular and quantum computer, work together and are perfectly synchronised.
 But those muscular tensions can't respond during the impact time of one-thousandth of a second.
 It depends on the level of ability as to how much the quantum computer system is used relative to the muscular system.